-The ground floor is made up of four residential flats, two service risers, a cleaners cupboard, pump room and two passenger lifts; one of which serves even floor numbers and the other odd floor numbers.
+The ground floor is made up of three residential flats, two service risers, a caretaker's office, pump room and two passenger lifts; one of which serves even floor numbers and the other odd floor numbers.

-All flats, service risers and ancillary accommodation discharge into the into the lift lobby; however they are all separated from the single stairway by notional fire resisting doorsets.

-The escape stair provides access to open air via two single final exits doors, both of which open in the direction of travel.
+All flats, service risers and ancillary accommodation discharge into the lift lobby; however they are all separated from the single stairway by notional fire resisting doorsets.
+The escape stair provides access to open air via a single final exit door, which opens in the direction of travel.